marginaltech/marginaltech.github.io/index.md

 That threat is simple to understand and counter:

 1. Methodically integrate automation and analytics into your business processes.
-2. Compound modest, but substantive, capabilities that provide insight and efficiency.
+2. Compound modest, but substantive, capabilities that mutually reinforce insight and efficiency.
-3. In time, compounding will make step-changes in your business apparent and difficult for competitors to reproduce.
+3. In time, step-changes in how you could do business will be apparent and difficult for competitors to reproduce.

 It's simple, but not easy.